w3c/tpac2025-breakouts/README.md

 * [Good Practices for Session Chairs](https://github.com/w3c/tpac-breakouts/wiki/Good-Practices-for-Session-Chairs), including instructions for proposing a breakout session, training for your session, and tips for running your session.
 * [Breakout policies](https://github.com/w3c/tpac-breakouts/wiki/Policies) regarding session scope, participation, and how the meeting planners optimize scheduling and room assignments.
 <!-- * In case you are making slides, consider using the [TPAC 2025 slide template in HTML](). -->

+## Deadlines

+* 24 October, for sessions that will be scheduled in advance of TPAC
+* 30 October noon local time, for sessions that arise during the course of TPAC discussions.
+These sessions will be scheduled in the Thursday afternoon [Time slot](https://github.com/w3c/tpac2025-breakouts/wiki/Breakout%E2%80%90time%E2%80%90slots).